How to Get Rid of Cabbage Worms? Read 5 Easy Ways

 Another reason pests appear to be less attracted to purple and red-colored vegetables is that they contain anthocyanin, an antioxidant-rich flavonoid.
 It contributes to the health benefits of red, purple, and blue-pigmented vegetables.
 Anthocyanin is mildly toxic to caterpillars and may also deter larger pests.

 All in all, it’s much easier than you might think to protect your brassicas from cabbage worms.
 Once you realize that you have cabbage worm problems, your first thought must be how to get rid of cabbage worms.
 You can avoid the problem entirely by covering your crops.
-If your garden is heavily infested with cabbage worms and it’s time to harvest, don’t be concerned as these caterpillars are harmless.
 Additionally, removing the eggs and larvae will prevent future generations from growing on and eating your garden.
-Always look for anything suspicious on the undersides of the leaves and take the necessary precautions.
+Also, always look for anything suspicious on the undersides of the leaves and take the necessary precautions.

 How do you get rid of cabbage worms naturally?

-Cabbage worms are one of the most common garden pests.
-Every gardener has a problem with them as they are extremely damaging to plants.
-If you are wondering how to get rid of cabbage worms?
+Are you are wondering how to get rid of caterpillars on cabbage?
 Don’t worry there are some natural ways such as the use of BT, manual removal, floating row covers, plant Purple and red varieties, beneficial insects, and the use of Polyculture & Companion Planting.

 How do I keep cabbage worms out of my garden?